quicwg/base-drafts/draft-ietf-quic-transport.md

 The size of the first packet sent by a client will determine whether a server sends a Version Negotiation packet.
-Clients that support multiple QUIC versions SHOULD pad the first packet they send to the largest of the minimum packet sizes across all versions they support.
+Clients that support multiple QUIC versions SHOULD pad the first UDP datagram they send to the largest of the minimum datagram sizes from all versions they support.
 This ensures that the server responds if there is a mutually supported version.

 ## Sending Version Negotiation Packets {#send-vn}